 Gananda School District is a great district.
 R A Cirillo High School is not only safe but a great place to learn.
 The teachers are very involved and care for each and every student.
 The music and art programs are fantastic.
 Fifth grade on up all have the opportunity to join the school band.
 Gananda overall is great!

 Ruben A Cirillo High School is a public high school in Town of Macedon.
-The principal of Ruben A Cirillo High School is MS. KELLY VANLAEKEN, who can be contacted at firstname.lastname@example.org.
-358 children attend Ruben A Cirillo High School and identify as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+The principal of Ruben A Cirillo High School is MS. KELLY VANLAEKEN, whose e-mail is firstname.lastname@example.org.
+358 children attend Ruben A Cirillo High School and identify primarily as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
 0% of the Ruben A Cirillo High School students are "limited in English proficiency."
 13% of the 358 students here have subsidized lunches.
 The student to teacher ratio at Ruben A Cirillo High School is 11:1.
 Palmyra Macedon Senior High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - P.E. classes